 With no word from the British Adoption Agency, we were getting to the stage where we wanted to get things moving.
 The longer things dragged on, the more Donald wondered if we were actually doing the right thing, or in fact, if it was what he really wanted to do.
 He went back to his counsellor, who decided that as we could wait for years for a response and as my research was pointing so strongly in what seemed to be the right direction, she would write to the person whom I thought could be Donald’s mother.

 The letter was sent, briefly stating that the counsellor had a client named Donald, who was trying to find his birth mother in the UK.
 After a couple of weeks, she received a reply, which was not the reply we wanted to hear: “I know nothing about this person.
 Stop chasing me on that computer thingy.
 My past is my past.”

 So, a warning to you all: be so careful when you start looking.
 Even a 79-year-old lady, in a country village in England, knew somebody was looking for her!
 Rushing in without help and guidance can kill a search even before it has properly begun.

 In deciding what to do next, Donald went back to his counsellor, who suggested that he go home and write a letter to his mother, just to get everything out of his system.
 He spent most of the night doing so, covering over 40 years of his life and trying to explain how he had felt about being adopted.
 His counsellor read the letter and decided that it was very moving and that we should send it to the woman we suspected of being his mother to see if it elicited any form of response.

 This is just the first chapter in a story that has another 14 years of twists and turns, including many highs and lows between Donald and his mother, the finding and burying of a father and, recently, a link up with a half-brother.
-But that’s for another post.
+Read part two here.